 The MedStar Office of Corporate Business Integrity provides all MedStar facilities with compliance oversight, billing integrity support, occurrence reporting and resolution, and training and education.
 MedStar Health's Internal Audit department conducts routine independent audits of business practices, and all financial managers are required to attend training on the Financial Manager's Code of Ethics and reporting obligations.
-Employees, physicians, contractors and patients are encouraged to report privacy, financial reporting, human resources, and other compliance concerns by making an anonymous and confidential call to the MedStar Health Integrity Hotline by calling toll-free at 1-877-811-3411.
+Employees, physicians, contractors and patients are encouraged to report privacy, financial reporting, human resources, and other compliance concerns by making an anonymous and confidential call to the MedStar Family Choice-DC Compliance Hotline at 877-811-3411 or the DC Department of Health Care Finance’s Fraud Hotline at 877-632-2873. .
 The hotline is available 24 hours a day.
-Employees, physicians, contractors and patients can also email the Compliance Officer at [email protected] You may also contact the MedStar Family Choice Compliance Director by calling 202-243-5406.
+Employees, physicians, contractors and patients can also email the Compliance Officer at [email protected].
+You may also contact the MedStar Family Choice-DC Member Services at 888-404-3549.
 Retaliation for reporting in good faith an actual or potential violation or problem, or for cooperating in a compliance, legal, or human resources investigation, is expressly prohibited by MedStar policy.

 Federal False Claims Act